 Approach the hiring of a virtual assistant the same way you would for any other position.

-Consider the qualities that you absolutely need your VA to possesses and write them down in one list.
+Consider the qualities that you absolutely need your VA to possess and write them down in one list.
 Then make a separate list of the qualities that would be nice to have.
 Your goal is to find a virtual assistant that meets as many qualities on both lists as possible.

 Be sure to consider things like which time zone the virtual assistant is in, which language(s) she or he is fluent in, and which software programs he or she is proficient using.

 2. Do a Thorough Evaluation

 Before hiring a virtual assistant you should vet each candidate to ensure he or she meets all of your qualifications and has a strong reputation for being reliable.

 Ask your candidates to send you references just like you would when hiring a full-time employee.
 Review the resumes of each candidate and do a quick search online to see if anything questionable comes up.